cilcoberlin/wp-class-blogs/README.md

 Student Blog Links
 ------------------
-Provides a network-admin option that allows you to add links of your choosing as the first sidebar widget on all student blogs.
+Provides an admin option that allows you to add links of your choosing as the first sidebar widget on all student blogs.

 Student Blog List
 -----------------